joaopfonseca/ml-research/README.md

 code for generating the paper, experiments' results and visualizations reported in each paper is available (whenever possible) in the paper's directory.

-Additionally, contributions at the algorithm level are available in the package `fonseca_research`.
+Additionally, contributions at the algorithm level are available in the package `research`.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with basic commands ├── README.md          <- The top-level README for developers using this project.
     │
+    ├── Makefile           <- Makefile with basic commands │
+    ├── README.md          <- The top-level README for developers using this project.
+    │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── publications       <- Research papers' code
+    ├── publications       <- Research papers published, submitted, or under development.
     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
-    │   ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    ├── research           <- Source code used in publications.
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io